 If an opposition is received by the Comptroller within the allotted time limit, the trademark will not be registered unless that opposition is either withdrawn or refused.
-The acceptance of an opposition would also result in the application's refusal, although in such case the applicant would have the right to challenge the decision by filing an appeal before the Court of Appeal.
+Oppositions are determined by the Comptroller through administrative decisions and, if accepted, the opposition would result in the application's refusal.
+In such case, the applicant would, however, have the right to challenge the decision by filing an appeal before the Court of Appeal.
 The time frame for the registration process would in such case be prolonged accordingly and added costs are likely to be incurred.